dreamer-coding/dreamer-coding/README.md

 ### UCSD

 - UCSD C/C++ Programming - 08/24/2022
-- UCSD Python - "working on it"
+- UCSD Python Programming - "working on it"

 ## Contact me

 * * *

 You may find that I have some social media platforms in which you can follow me.
-[LinkedIn](https://www.linkedin.com/in/michael-brockus), [Facebook](https://facebook.com/michael.brockus.555), and [Instagram](https://instagram.com/troglobyte_coder/)
+[LinkedIn](https://www.linkedin.com/in/michael-brockus), [Facebook](https://facebook.com/michael.brockus.555), and [Instagram](https://instagram.com/troglodyte_coder/)

 <!---
 michaelbrockus/michaelbrockus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.